 You really can’t go wrong with these tacos.
 Topped with purple cabbage, sliced tomatoes and avocados, and cilantro – it has a perfect combination of the finest of fresh vegetables.

-This has become a default dish at our home for those nights when I haven’t planned ahead of time because frozen fish can be thawed in 10 minutes in cold water (if the fish is individually wrapped).
-I always have on hand most other ingredients.
+This has become a default dish at our home for those nights when I haven’t planned ahead of time.
+Frozen fish can be thawed in 10 minutes in cold water (if the fish is individually wrapped).
+The fresh ingredients are easily found in most supermarkets.

 Any white, firm fish will do – I used Wild Alaskan Cod and it held up really well.
 It was still slightly frozen when I began working with it but all the better for ease of cutting it.